Hook, Line and Stinker

 Hook, Line and Stinker is a 1958 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
 The short was released on October 11, 1958 with The Old Man and the Sea, and stars Wile E. Coyote and the Road Runner.
 The title is a pun on the expression "hook, line and sinker", which means to have been deceived or tricked.

+Due to a musicians' strike, this is one of a handful of Warner Bros. cartoon shorts that used stock music from John Seely.

 Plot

 The familiar chase between Wile E. Coyote (also known as "Famishius-Famishius"), and the Road Runner (or "Burnius-Roadibus"), unfolds with its classic slapstick humor.